-We urge you to vote for the election of all 21 nominees and to approve the amendments to the First Empire State Corporation 1983 Stock Option Plan.
+We urge you to vote for the election of all 21 nominees, to approve the amendment to the First Empire State Corporation 1983 Stock Option Plan, and to approve the amendment to the First Empire State Corporation Restated Certificate of Incorporation.

-ROBERT G. WILMERS Chairman of the Board, President and Chief Executive Officer
+ROBERT J. BENNETT Chairman of the Board ROBERT G. WILMERS President and Chief Executive Officer